The GRAMMYs

 • The Guardian praised the album's "emotional candor and sonic ambition," describing it as "a testament to YUNGBLUD's willingness to push boundaries while staying true to his roots."
 Read full review

-YUNGBLUD's fourth studio album, Idols, is described as the first part of a planned double album, showcasing his evolving artistry and ambition.
+YUNGBLUD's fourth studio album, Idols, is described by the artist as a "love letter to self-reclamation" and rock music, marking a shift toward themes of self-love and inner strength.
+The album is the first part of a double album, showcasing his evolving artistry and ambition.

 Cultural impact